IntelliTect/Coalesce/docs/index.md

 Coalesce builds the part of your application that are mundane and monotonous to build:

-- Client side [TypeScript ViewModels](/stacks/disambiguation/view-model.md) for either [Vue](https://vuejs.org/) or [Knockout](https://knockoutjs.com/) that mirror your data model for both [lists](/stacks/disambiguation/list-view-model.md) and [individual objects](/stacks/disambiguation/view-model.md).
+- Client side [TypeScript ViewModels](/stacks/vue/layers/viewmodels.md) that mirror your data model for both lists and individual objects.
 Utilize these to rapidly build out your application's various pages.
 - APIs to interact with your models via endpoints like List, Get, Save, and more.
-- Out-of-the-box [Vue Components](/stacks/vue/coalesce-vue-vuetify/overview.md) or [Knockout bindings](/stacks/ko/client/bindings.md) for common controls like dates, selecting objects via drop downs, enums, etc. Dropdowns support searching and paging automatically.
+- Out-of-the-box [Vue Components](/stacks/vue/coalesce-vue-vuetify/overview.md) for common controls like dates, selecting objects via drop downs, enums, etc. Dropdowns support searching and paging automatically.
 -  A complete set of admin pages are provided, allowing you to read, create, edit, and delete data straight away without writing any additional code.